LighghtEeloo/charcoal/Readme.md

 ### Edit

-You may want to edit the configuration file in an easy way.
-Charcoal gets you covered:
+You may want to edit the configuration file in an easy way. `charcoal` gets you covered:

 ```sh
 charcoal edit